mtex-toolbox/mtex-toolbox.github.io.old/index.md

 #### Requirements and Licensing

-MTEX runs in standard Matlab with no toolboxes required.
+MTEX is free and runs in standard Matlab with no toolboxes required.
 You will be up and running in seconds.

 #### Troubleshooting, Bugs, Contact and Mailing List